mdn/content/files/en-us/web/api/visual_viewport_api/index.md

 The mobile web contains two viewports, the layout viewport and the visual viewport.
 The layout viewport covers all the elements on a page and the visual viewport is what is actually visible on the screen.
 When the user pinch-zooms into the page, the visual viewport shrinks but the layout viewport is unchanged.
 User-interface features like the on-screen keyboard (OSK) can shrink the visual viewport without affecting the layout viewport.

 What happens when a web page element needs to be visible on screen regardless of the visible portion of a web page?
-For example, what if you need a set of image controls to remain on screen regardless of the pinch zoom level of the device?
+For example, what if you need a set of image controls to remain on screen regardless of the pinch-zoom level of the device?
 Current browsers vary in how they handle this.
-The visual viewport lets web developers solve this by positioning elements relative to what's shown on screen.
+The visual viewport lets web developers solve this by positioning elements relative to what's shown on-screen.

 To access a window's visual viewport, you can obtain a {{domxref("VisualViewport")}} object from the {{domxref("window.visualViewport")}} property.
 The object includes a set of properties describing the viewport.
-It also adds three events, {{domxref("VisualViewport/resize_event", "resize")}}, {{domxref("VisualViewport/scroll_event", "scroll")}}, and {{domxref("VisualViewport/scrollend_event", "scrollend")}}, which fire whenever the visual viewport changes.
-These events allow you to position elements relative to the visual viewport that would normally be anchored to the layout viewport.
+It also adds three events, {{domxref("VisualViewport/resize_event", "resize")}}, {{domxref("VisualViewport/scroll_event", "scroll")}}, and {{domxref("VisualViewport/scrollend_event", "scrollend")}}, which fire when the visual viewport is resized, scrolls, and finishes a scrolling action, respectively.

+The first two events allow you to position elements relative to the visual viewport as it is scrolled or zoomed, which would normally be anchored to the layout viewport.
+The `scrollend` event allows you to update an element when a scrolling action is completed.
+For example, you can use these events to keep an element fixed to the visual viewport as it is pinch-zoomed and scrolled, and update it when scrolling ends.

 ## Interfaces

 - {{DOMxRef("VisualViewport")}}
   - : Represents the visual viewport for a given window.
-A window's `VisualViewport` object provides information about the viewport's position and size, and receives the {{domxref("VisualViewport.resize_event", "resize")}} and {{domxref("VisualViewport.scroll_event", "scroll")}} events you can monitor to know when changes occur to the window's viewport.
+A window's `VisualViewport` object provides information about the viewport's position and size, and receives the {{domxref("VisualViewport.resize_event", "resize")}}, {{domxref("VisualViewport.scroll_event", "scroll")}} and {{domxref("VisualViewport.scrollend_event", "scrollend")}} events.

 ### Extensions to other interfaces